The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/leveling-guide.md

 \*\*Manafication:\*\* Learned at level 60, Manafication instantly gives us 50 black and 50 white mana.
 We should use it in both AOE scenarios (granting us at least 2 free Enchanted Moulinets) and single target (for a free melee combo).

-At level 64, we get Verraise, RDM’s most powerful recovery tool as we can dualcast a raise every other GCD.
+At level 64, we get Verraise, RDM’s most powerful recovery tool as it lets us dualcast a raise every other GCD.
 In dungeons, Verraise is generally not needed unless the healer is dead.
 In eight-player content, Verraise can easily salvage almost-wipes and should be used liberally for recovery when multiple people are dead.

 ## Levels 68-77